apache/superset/docs/installation.rst

     # Install superset
     pip install superset

-    # Create an admin user (you will be prompted to set a username, first and last name before setting a password)
-    fabmanager create-admin --app superset

     # Initialize the database
     superset db upgrade

+    # Create an admin user (you will be prompted to set a username, first and last name before setting a password)
+    $ export FLASK_APP=superset
+    flask fab create-admin

     # Load some data to play with
     superset load_examples